alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/wpf-mvvm-and-calculated-properties.md

 }
 {{< / highlight >}}

-The GetMemberName() extension method is this, and is taken from [Mauroâ€™s Radical](http://radical.codeplex.com/).
+The GetMemberName() extension method is this, and is taken from [Mauro's Radical](http://radical.codeplex.com/).

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public static String GetMemberName<T, TProperty>( this Expression<Func<T, TProperty>> source )